Welcome to the Easy MTD help.

 - C:\ProgramData\Easy MTD

-*Note: For details about changing the folder where data files are stored, refer to Getting Started > Data Files > Changing the Data Folder.
+More: For details about the folder where data files are stored, refer to Getting Started > Data Folder and Data Files.

 Uninstalling